Back to Articles

 With skiing and snow-boarding, we first showed them how they could achieve the ride.
 They were then properly fitted with boots, if required, and the board or skis, or sitting bi-skis.
 Then they were harnessed either into a sitting bi-ski for the paraplegics or in a standing body harness for those who have enough motor skills to walk.
 The harnessing provided them with safety and security resulting in limited falling.

-The person in front could stand in front helping point out or guide the rider and the instructor behind typically skied behind on the Endless Slope along with the rider assisting when necessary from the back.
+The instructor in front could stand in front helping point out or guide the rider and the instructor behind typically skied behind on the Endless Slope along with the rider assisting when necessary from the back.

 Mark Wellman drove the Endless Slope on a 19-foot trailer from California as I rode shotgun.
 For those who do not know Mark, he is an accomplished wheel chair athlete who was the first paraplegic to have scaled El Captain in Yosemite.
 He has also crossed the Sierra Nevada on a sit ski, was a two-time Para Olympian, and has accomplished many other of his outdoors passions.
 Mark drove all the way, not trusting me to drive his prized diesel truck that he purchased when he was a Para Olympian.